SHIPS SAME DAY OR NEXT BUSINESS DAY

 What is a Stainless Steel Barrel?

-There are hundreds of grades of stainless steel.
-But today, stainless gun barrels are almost exclusively made from just a single grade of alloy: Crucible 416R Steel.
+Today, one type of stainless is now the most popular: Crucible 416R Steel.
 Developed specifically for gun barrels by Crucible Industries, 416R is a stainless alloy that contains the following elements in its chemistry:

 • Carbon: 0.12%